openshift/enhancements/enhancements/machine-api/control-plane-machinesets.md

 ## Design Details

 ### machine-api API modifications
-We'll need to implement lifecycle hooks to coordinate replacement of an given control plane machine.
+We'll need to implement lifecycle hooks to coordinate replacement of a given control plane machine.
 This consists of a small amount of common controller logic and annotations, no API fields.